uwerrrr/fakeOS/README.md

 # fakeOS

- Create a fake OS interface with on web page
+An interactive fake OS interface with on web page.
+Made by Oscar NGUYEN.